 A shovel is produced and we dig in the mire, but to no avail.
 Finally, a rope is procured.
 More than twenty of us pull and shout at the jeep, willing it to freedom from its muddy tomb.
 With agonizing slowness, it begins to slide forward, inches turning into feet, as we strain against the rope, up to our knees in mud.
-Eventually, with one final tug, the jeep is resurrected, amidst cheering and shouting.
+With one mighty final tug, the jeep is resurrected, amidst cheering and shouting.

 Holiday in hell

 Now we have only to free our truck, but this proves impossible.
-So, once again, we rats desert our sinking ship and switch vehicles, this time to a truck loaded 15-feet high with an odd assortment of gear and people.
+So, once again, rats desert a sinking ship and switch vehicles, this time to a truck loaded 15-feet high with an odd assortment of gear and people.
 Although Rambo tells us he will bring our gear up later, the wise amongst us grab our packs and bags.
-Seeing the truck's unsteady nature, Hughes and Smith decide that being in a position to leap off this tottering ship of fools when it runs aground beats any view of the stars from above.
+Seeing the truck's unsteady nature, Hughes and Smith decide that being in a position to leap off this tottering ship of fools beats any view of the stars from above.
 Thus they alight on the truck's rear bumper, where a slender space has been cleared, just enough for their feet.
 Again, we are on the road to Hpakan.

 The truck careens wildly through the slop.
 Every fifty meters or so, we encounter impassible mud holes.
 But with a full head of steam, we slam through, only to repeat the process again and again.
 At times, it is all we can do to hang on, the grip made all the more treacherous due to our back packs and the fact that we cannot see the road ahead.
 In places, the bouncing is so great Hughes' and Smith's feet leave the bumper entirely, leaping over a foot in the air, only to come crashing back down on the bumper.
-During one particularly nasty portion, a Burmese man riding next to Hughes' and Smith turns and asks in perfect English: "Are you here on holiday?"
-We mumble and nod, not having the heart to tell him that, if we had even a single shred of intelligence left, we would now be poolside at the Oriental in Bangkok sipping a cold drink, not clinging to some Burmese mud buggy in this god-forsaken jungle.
+During one particularly nasty portion, a Burmese man riding next to them turns and asks in perfect English: "Are you here on holiday?"
+Through chattering teeth, we mumble and nod, not having the heart to tell him that, if we had even a single shred of intelligence left, we would now be poolside at the Oriental in Bangkok sipping a cold drink, not clinging to some Burmese mud buggy in this god-forsaken jungle.

 Bridge of sighs

 After but a couple of miles, progress is halted by a bridge, surrounded by one huge mud pit.
-But our driver, apparently feeling his oats, decides to chance it.
-Gunning the engine, we speed into the gully and onto the bridge, only to have one wheel slip through the timbers.
+But our driver, apparently smelling the barn, decides to chance it.
+Gunning the engine, we speed into the gully and onto the bridge, only to have one wheel slip through the bamboo slats.
 Now, with the truck tottering on the brink of major disaster, Hughes decides to hell with it all.
 He will walk.
 And walk he does, like some roller-blading drunk – two paces – until his leg, too, slides through the timbers.
 Cursing under his breath, he gingerly extracts it and, not finding bones sticking out at crazy angles, staggers slowly into the night after the Captain, who has also decided that walking looks too good to pass up.
 At this point, Hughes begins to seriously question whether the green line to the source of the stone of heaven might actually be a bullet train to the hereafter.
 Stillwell's son is feeling mighty tired.

 The missing link

-At Taung Ché, our night stop, we sit down for a much deserved meal and drink… uh… make that a double.
+At Taung Ché, our night stop, we sit down for a much deserved meal and drink… uh… barntender, make that a double.
 The breather gives us cause to reflect on "the road" and "the jungle."
 All agree that we now understand the true meaning of the phrase: "dry-season offensive."
 Only some beret-bedecked Special Forces yoyo would even consider fighting a war here during the rainy season.
 As a hubble-bubble is passed round, Dr. Thet Oo, with characteristic daring, makes a bold statement: "We can only get this kind of experience here in northern Burma."
 Indeed, only in this valley…

 As the night wears on, Galibert engages in a spate of arm wrestling with Rambo, while the rest of us watch, recklessly fortified by a mixture of banana leaf and something else.
 Rambo remarks that Galibert, with his shaved head, looks like the famous actor, Yul Brenner.
 And because Galibert is a happy, jolly type, he will return the following morning with his truck and take us all the way to Hpakan.
 On that note, we retire.
 Our dreams are filled with visions of cold beer in green goblets, served up by damsels in miniskirts on motorbikes.